Sakshiloharkar/Sakshiloharkar-Sales-Insights/README.md

 1.Started using Power BI & power query, also learned how to create DAX queries.

 2.Analysed the dataset in MySQL using varous queries.

+Insights

+1. Need to focus on south region more because it has less sales quantity as compare other regions.

+2. We need to focus more on these two customers to find out why we are not getting much revenue to satisfy the customer needs.

+3. From the revenue trend I observed that revenue is going down rapidly after year 2018.
+Below insights could be the reason for the trend to go down.

+4. There are some blanks  present in the products data which we cannot identify, so we need to check with the business team.